-Because Houma is located indirectly off the Highway 90, additional signage is needed to identify the City and attract visitors.
+Because Houma is located indirectly off U.S. Hwy 90, additional signage is needed to identify the City and attract visitors.
 These signs should be strategically located at specific Parish entry points and custom designed so that they stand out from normal state directional signs.
-Additionally, four recommended locations for downtown Houma are: at the corner of Main Street and Central Ave., the median of East Park Ave. and New Orleans Blvd., and at both medians where Bond Street and Honduras Street converge.
-These signs should include the identity of Houma and provide valuable tourist exposure for both entities.
+Additionally, four recommended locations for downtown Houma are: at the corner of Main Street and Central Ave., the median of East Park Ave. and New Orleans Blvd., and at both medians where Bond Street and Honduras Street converge, as mentioned in the Strategy section above.